logical1862/logical1862/README.md

 - 👋 Hi, I’m @logical1862
 - 👀 I’m interested in ...
+Data Engineering / Software Engineering / Data Science
 - 🌱 I’m currently learning ...
-Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+Python, SQL

 <!---
 logical1862/logical1862 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.